Three Distributional Approaches for PM10 Assessment in Northern Italy: Statistical models

-Clearly $\tilde{y}_{ij} \in [0, 1]$ for all measurements and all monitoring stations implying that, for \(i=1,...,n,\) the scaled \PMten concentrations \(\{\tilde{y}_{ij}\}_{j=1}^{n_i}\) are a sample from a distribution whose density \(\tilde f_i\) has support in $[0, 1]$.
-The densities \(\tilde{f}_i\)'s can be estimated by means of smoothing splines in $B^2([0,1]),$ as described in \citet{machalova2016preprocessing}; indeed, we used cubic splines with a penalization on the second-order derivative and 9 equally-spaced knots in $[0, 1]$.
-We favoured their proposal for its simplicity and solid implementation, which is freely available from the \texttt{R} package \texttt{robCompositions} \citep{robCompositions}.
+By construction, \(\tilde{y}_{ij}\in[0,1]\) for every observation and every monitoring station.
+Consequently, for \(i=1,\dots,n\), the aligned \PMten concentrations \(\{\tilde{y}_{ij}\}_{j=1}^{n_i}\) can be regarded as a sample from a distribution with density \(\tilde f_i\) supported on \([0,1]\).
+The densities \(\tilde{f}_i\) are estimated using smoothing splines in \(B^2([0,1])\), as described by \citet{machalova2016preprocessing} and implemented in the \texttt{R} package \texttt{robCompositions} \citep{robCompositions}.
+The regularization parameters controlling the smoothness of the estimated densities are selected by cross-validation.

-To spatially interpolate the densities \(\tilde f_i\)'s, we map them into $L^2([0, 1])$ via the \emph{clr} transformation.
-Following the Simplicial Principal Component Analysis framework introduced in \citet{HRON2016330}, a finite dimensional representation of the \emph{clr}-transformed densities is then obtained by means of Functional PCA in $L^2([0, 1])$, identifying four principal components, explaining almost 90\% of total variability, and associated scores.
-Such scores are spatially interpolated on the grid of municipalities in Northern Italy using the (non-compositional) FRK method described in Section~\ref{section:CFRK} and considering the same set of covariates.
-Finally, the interpolated scores are used to reconstruct the \emph{clr}-transformed density function in each municipality of the grid.
-This \emph{clr}-transformed density is then mapped back to $B^2([0, 1]),$ using the inverse of \emph{clr} transformation, to obtain the predicted scaled density \(\tilde f\) with support in \([0,1].\)
+To spatially interpolate the aligned densities \(\tilde f_i\), we first map them into \(L^2([0,1])\) through the \emph{clr} transformation.
+Following the Simplicial Principal Component Analysis framework of \citet{HRON2016330}, the \emph{clr}-transformed densities are then represented in a finite-dimensional space by means of Functional Principal Component Analysis in \(L^2([0,1])\).
+In our application, the first four principal components explain nearly 90\% of the total variability.
+The corresponding scores are subsequently spatially interpolated over the municipalities of Northern Italy using the standard FRK methodology of \citet{Cressie2008}, with population density and elevation as covariates. \authors{More precisely, the FRK model for the scores associated with the \(l\)-th principal component is given by}

-To get a complete reconstruction of the densities of the un-scaled \PMten concentrations on the grid of municipalities in Northern Italy, we also need to estimate their un-scaled support.
-This last step can be completed by predicting the values of $Q_1$ and $Q_{99}$ on a very fine grid of points spread over the study area using, for example, the multiple quantile spatial regression method of \citet{de_sanctis_2025} illustrated in Section~\ref{section:MQSRPDE}, and then averaging such quantities at the municipal level.

-Finally, for each municipality, the predictions of the scaled \PMten concentration density \(\tilde f\) and that of its support $[Q_1, Q_{99}]$ can be combined by inverting the alignment transformation of Equation~\eqref{eq:align-values} to obtain a prediction of the density function \(f\) on its proper support.